voidspawner/void.os/README.md

 **[Macintosh 128K (1984)](https://en.wikipedia.org/wiki/Macintosh_128K)**

-Now it has come to the point where applications can be created in simple descriptive language **V O I D lang**, and all the complex functionality residing directly in the **V O I D os** operating system.
+Now it has come to the point where applications can be created in simple descriptive language **V O I D lang**, and all the complex functionality residing directly in the **V O I D os**.

 ## V O I D lang